shloksri/react-ai-tool/README.md

 ---

-This should now cover **AWS, Azure, and Google Cloud AI integration** for **scalability and automation**.
-Let me know if you want any refinements! 😊

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.